ralhadeff/analogue-clock-reader/README.md

 Work in progress

 Training is performed on randomly generated images (64x64, in RGB).

-Currently only the hour's hand has been implemented.
-One example image has been uploaded.
+`1-hand` - Only the hour's hand has been implemented.
+One example image has been uploaded in the folder.

+`2-hands` - Hours and minutes hands implemented (at 5 minutes intervals).